 Executives of the Chi Mei Medical Center also thought that Figs. 4(a)-4(c) were insufficient to conclude the benefits of electronic invoicing.
 They desired more evidence.
-Therefore, the Chi Mei Medical Center experimented with auditing invoices in batch at its YongKang branch with paper invoices, hard copies of E-invoices, and cloud E-invoice data.
+Therefore, the Chi Mei Medical Center experimented to audit invoices in batch at its YongKang branch with paper invoices, hard copies of E-invoices, and cloud E-invoice data.
 The software robot shown in Fig. 2 was employed to audit cloud E-invoice data.
 The experiment time was between 10/18/2021 and 2/8/2021.
-To approach the real working condition as closely as possible, internal auditors of this YongKang branch may audit paper invoices, hard copies of E-invoices, and cloud E-invoice data simultaneously.
-Note that some manufacturers are old; they still use paper invoices.
+For approaching the real working condition as close as possible, internal auditors of this YongKang branch may audit paper invoices, hard copies of E-invoice data simultaneously.
+Note that some manufacturers are old, they still use paper invoices.
 Figs. 5(a)-5(b) show the results.

-Blue data points in Fig. 5(a) represent that replacing some paper invoices or hard copies of E-invoices with cloud E-invoice data improves the average time spent to audit invoices.
-Fig. 5(b) shows that the total number of audited invoices increased after introducing electronic invoicing.
+Blue data points in Fig. 5(a) represent that replacing some paper invoices or hard copies of E-invoices with cloud Einvoice data improves the average time spent to audit invoices.
+Fig. 5(b) shows the total number of audited invoices increased after introducing electronic invoicing.